Spencer1O1/cheque.dev/STACK.md

 ## 1.1 Student App (Cheque Student)
 Runs everywhere:
-- Offline-first native apps (with optional cloud sync)
+- Offline-first native apps (with cloud sync online)
 - Works as an installable PWA on Chromebooks (required for many schools)
 - Full in-browser web version (online only)